khushpanchariya21/ipl-dashboard/README.md

 ## Design inspiration

-* This beautiful dashboard by *Umar Aji Pratama*: https://dribbble.com/shots/5507197-Dashboard-Team-Coordination
+* This beautiful dashboard from the following link https://dribbble.com/shots/5507197-Dashboard-Team-Coordination
 * Ton of Google searches for other components

 ## Project setup